sigstore/architecture-docs/sigstore-public-deployment-spec.md

 The convention for naming shards is that it will contain the year, followed by the instance.
 For example, the first shard of the year 2023 should be named 2023 and if other shards are created they will be called 2023-2, 2023-3, and so forth.

-This document outlines the steps taken to shard the Rekor log: [Sharding Rekor](https://docs.sigstore.dev/logging/sharding/)
+This document outlines the steps taken to shard the Rekor log: [Sharding Rekor](https://docs.sigstore.dev/logging/sharding/).
+Note that with Rekor v2 the shards are not abstracted behind a single URL so the [Root-of-Trust(#distributing-roots-of-trust) mechanism must be used to discover rekor shard URLs.

 ### 3.4 Timestamp Authority

-Sigstore public good deployment includes a Timestamp Authority at [timestamp.sigstore.dev](https://timestamp.sigstore.dev/).
+Sigstore public good deployment includes a Timestamp Authority at [timestamp.sigstore.dev](https://timestamp.sigstore.dev/) but using alternative or additional Timestamp Authorities is also possible.

 ## 4. Distributing Roots-of-Trust